los planes israelis:crear una zona de contencion

 This ground strike is limited in nature, and does not appear to be the start of a larger push into southern Lebanon or the Bekaa Valley.
 "IDF troops had leveled land inside Lebanese territory extending up to one kilometer from Israel's northern frontier," Haaretz reports, with the goal being to "prevent the reestablishment of Hezbollah guerrilla posts along Israel's border."

-and not planning a major ground invasion of Lebanon and a large scale advance into the Bekaa Valley.
+Israel is currently signaling it is interested in establishing a buffer zone on the Israeli border, and not planning a major ground invasion of Lebanon and a large scale advance into the Bekaa Valley.
 "One of the aims of the [military] operation is to establish a security area in Lebanon, without the presence of IDF soldiers," Defense Minister Amir Peretz said.
 "Chief of General Staff Lt.-Gen. Dan Halutz declared that the IDF currently had much better alternatives than to launch a major ground incursion into Lebanon," reports the Jerusalem Post.

 A variant of the buffer zone solution was tried in the past, when Israel occupied southern Lebanon after the 1982 invasion and supported the South Lebanese Army.
 Israel maintained a force of several thousand troops in southern Lebanon, with the brunt of the security provided by the SLA.
 In May of 2000, Israel withdrew from Southern Lebanon without warning, and the SLA was overrun by Hezbollah.
 The Israeli withdrawal from south Lebanon handed Hezbollah its greatest victory to date, as it could claim it drove the "Israeli occupiers" from the country and promoted itself as a legitimate "resistance force".